Neuro-Ophthalmology

 Some people who have migraine headaches experience visual symptoms called auras.
 Auras affect the brain’s visual cortex and interfere with normal vision.
 Auras may look like zigzag lines, geometric patterns or flashes of light that may move around or increase in size.
 Some people also lose part of their vision during a migraine aura.
 Typically, auras last about 15 to 30 minutes.

-Because migraine is related to the brain, a neuro-ophthalmologist and neurologist often work together to diagnose and treat this condition.
-Learn more about migraine treatment and take the migraine disability test.
+Because migraines are related to the brain, a neuro-ophthalmologist and neurologist often work together to diagnose and treat this condition Learn more about migraine treatment and take the migraine disability test.

 Neuro-ophthalmology treatment at Scripps

-We understand that vision problems can be frustrating and concerning, and we take a personalized, compassionate approach to neuro-ophthalmologic care.
+We understand that vision problems can be frustrating and concerning, and we take a personalized, compassionate approach to neuro-ophthalmic care.

 Whether your vision problems start in your eye, brain or elsewhere, our neuro-ophthalmology team can help identify the cause.
-We collaborate with experts in neurology, ophthalmology, rheumatology and other specialties to provide advanced diagnostic technology and comprehensive treatment options.
+We collaborate with experts in neurology, ophthalmology, rheumatology, neurosurgery, radiation oncology and other specialties to provide advanced diagnostic technology and comprehensive treatment options.
 We’ll provide the best possible care to help you see normally again.

 Neuro-ophthalmology locations